anycable/anycable-rails/docs/compatibility.md

 #=>    ^^^^^^^^^^^^^^^^
 ```

-Or you can require AnyCable cops dynamically:
+Or you can require AnyCable Rails cops dynamically:

 ```sh
 bundle exec rubocop -r 'anycable/rails/compatibility/rubocop' --only AnyCable
 ```

-**NOTE**: If you have `DisabledByDefault: true` in your RuboCop config, you need to specify all AnyCable cops explicitly:
+**NOTE**: If you have `DisabledByDefault: true` in your RuboCop config, you need to specify all AnyCable Rails cops explicitly:

 ```sh
 bundle exec rubocop -r 'anycable/rails/compatibility/rubocop' \